-Lifestyle | Health & Happiness, Media, Hosts/MC's
+Lifestyle | Health & Happiness, Media, Hosts/MC's, Motivational

-Three years into his veterinary life, Chris was spotted by an agent in a pub telling stories over a few beers in a pub in Mosman, Sydney.
-A screen test with Seven Network was the result and two weeks later, Chris began filming as the new vet on “Harry’s Practice”.
-His impact was immediate and soon found nominated for a Logie award for “Most Popular New Talent” at the 2004 TV Week Logie Awards.
+Three years into his veterinary life, Chris was spotted by an agent in a pub telling veterinary stories over a few beers.
+A screen test with Seven Network was the result and two weeks later, Chris began filming as the new vet on Harry’s Practice.
+His impact was immediate, and was soon nominated for a Logie award for Most Popular New Talent at the 2004 TV Week Logie Awards.

-In March, 2004, Chris accepted an exciting offer to become the new presenter and vet on Channel Nine’s ‘Burke’s Backyard’ program where he worked alongside the pioneer of lifestyle television Don Burke.
+In March, 2004, Chris accepted an exciting offer to become the new presenter and vet on Channel Nine’s Burke’s Backyard program where he worked alongside the pioneer of lifestyle television Don Burke.

-In October 2005 Chris released his first book, “The Family Guide to Pets”, through Murdoch Books.
+In October 2005 Chris released his first book, The Family Guide to Pets, through Murdoch Books.
 The book which has sold over 25,000 copies was written to help people make the right decision when choosing a pet; while showing them how to have some fun along the way.

-2008 saw no let up in Chris’ schedule.
-Chris appeared regularly on Channel Nine’s “Today” show as well as a presenter on Nine’s “Talk to the Animals” and was part of “Burke’s Backyard” comeback specials.
+2008 saw no letup in Chris’ schedule.
+Chris appeared regularly on Channel Nine’s Today Show as well as a presenter on Nine’s Talk to the Animals and was part of Burke’s Backyard comeback specials.
 Chris also writes the very popular Pet Page in Woman’s Day; Australia’s number one weekly magazine.